DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 | P(X = 0 or X = 100) = 0.0000   |

-When we plot the above values we get the below bell curve.
+When we plot the above values, we get the below bell curve.

 ![](/img/education/binomial-distribution/coinflip.png)